eraldoribeiro/UsingCSE4001_OS161/RunningOS161_DockerDesktop.md

 ![image-20220925140404690](./image-20220925140404690.png)

-Go inside the shared directory that you created.
+Go into the shared directory that you created.
 In this example, the shared directory on the host computer is `~/Desktop/cse4001`.

 ```shell
 cd ~/Desktop/cse4001/
 ```

-From inside the host shared directory, execute the `docker run` command as follows:
+**From inside this directory**, execute the `docker run` command as follows:

 ```shell
 docker run -v $(PWD):/root/workspace -ti --name cse4001 tjoconnor/cse4001:latest